erin-atkinson/FrontalInstabilities/notes/5-analysis.md

 ## Vertical transport
 It is clear from the videos that the instability-induced turbulence transports momentum and tracers vertically.
 As discussed in section 3, a simulation is not a true representation of an inviscid fluid, with the most important difference being a lack of infinite resolution.
 Our simulation may be contained entirely in a single grid cell within a global ocean model.
 The value of velocities and tracers within this cell will be the average over the whole simulation, for example the tracer $c$ we define an average and perturbations from this average

-$$
-\langle c \rangle = \frac{1}{LH}\int_\text{cell} c\;\text{d}x\text{d}z  \quad \text{and}\quad c'=c - \langle c\rangle
+$$\langle c \rangle = \frac{1}{LH}\int_\text{cell} c\;\text{d}x\text{d}z  \quad \text{and}\quad c'=c - \langle c\rangle$$
-$$

 How does $\langle c \rangle$ evolve?
 Well, we can start by considering its Lagrangian derivative.

 $$
 \frac{\text {D}\langle c \rangle}{\text{D}t} = \frac{\partial \langle c\rangle}{\partial t} + \vec u \cdot \nabla \langle c \rangle
 $$

 Using $\langle c \rangle = c - c'$ and taking a horizontal average (noting that $\langle \langle a\rangle\rangle = \langle a\rangle$)

 $$
 \left \langle\frac{\text {D}\langle c \rangle}{\text{D}t}\right \rangle = \left \langle\frac{\partial c}{\partial t}\right \rangle + \langle\vec u \cdot \nabla c\rangle -  \langle\vec u \cdot \nabla c'\rangle = \left \langle\frac{\text {D} c }{\text{D}t}\right \rangle - \langle \vec u \cdot \nabla c'\rangle =  - \langle \vec u' \cdot \nabla c'\rangle = - \nabla \cdot \langle \vec u' c'\rangle
 $$

 Where incompressibility is used for the final equality.
 We end up with a tracer equation for $\langle c \rangle$, but this averaged tracer is no longer materially conserved as it has a non-zero Lagrangian derivative

 $$
 \frac{\text {D}\langle c \rangle}{\text{D}t} =- \nabla \cdot \langle \vec u' c'\rangle
 $$

 (note that there will also be a direct effect of the sub-grid diffusivity due to the advection scheme/closure as discussed previously, but we ignore it here).
-As simulations at this fine resolution are impractical for larger regions, realistic simulations require that we model the effects of small-scale turbulence by producing estimates of the turbulent flux terms $\langle \vec u' c'\rangle $ (this _closes_ the set of equations for the averaged fields, hence the term _closure_).
+As simulations at this fine resolution are impractical for larger regions, realistic simulations require that we model the effects of small-scale turbulence by producing estimates of the turbulent flux terms ${\langle \vec{u}' c'\rangle}$ (this _closes_ the set of equations for the averaged fields, hence the term _closure_).
 This can be done completely analytically for only simple cases, another method is to perform multiple small-scale simulations for a range of large-scale conditions, usually represented by non-dimensional numbers, and fit a curve.
 Here we will produce an estimate of the total vertical transport of the tracer $c$ for different values of $\text{Ri}$ over time.

 ## Parameter sweep

 It would be impractical to edit `simulation.jl` each time we want to change some parameters.
-We can make use of the `ARGS` variable to run multiple versions of the same simulation. `ARGS` is a Julia environment variable that contains a vector of the command-line arguments the script was run with (not the arguments for `julia` itself).
+We can make use of the `ARGS` variable to run multiple versions of the same simulation. `ARGS` is a Julia environment variable that contains a vector of the command-line arguments the script was run with (not the arguments for `julia` itself, such as the number of threads or project path).
 For instance, the simple program

 ```julia
 # args-example.jl